Esmaeel-A/IrrigationExtentMapping/README.md

 # Summary

 This repository provides a complete, reproducible workflow for mapping irrigation extent using OPTRAM soil moisture and Landsat time series without training data.
-Each step can be run independently, or the full pipeline can be executed end-to-end depending on your needs.